cytopia/pwncat/README.md

                         target machine via the positional arguments.

 optional arguments:
+  -4                    Only Use IPv4 instead of both, IPv4 and IPv6.
-  -6                    Use IPv6 instead of IPv4.
+  -6                    Only Use IPv6 instead of both, IPv4 and IPv6.
   -e cmd, --exec cmd    Execute shell command.
 Only for connect or listen mode.
   -C lf, --crlf lf      Specify, 'lf', 'crlf' or 'cr' to always force replacing
                         line endings for input and outout accordingly.
 Specify